 For the safety of all of our students, and out of respect for those who are there to enjoy the game, we ask that all elementary and middle school students attend football games with a parent or guardian that STAYS at the game.
 The large number of middle and elementary students roaming around without an adult cannot be adequately supervised by our District administrators.
+Students will not be allowed into football games without a parent or guardian.
 Students will be reminded of this policy through the morning announcements, lunchtime and during our team meetings at the beginning of the year.
 We appreciate all of your support and help in this matter.